NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

+***We are still in the process of testing Cylc 8 on PUMA2 and ARCHER2.
+These instructions are under development.***

 These instructions assume you have followed the standard PUMA2 setup instructions, and that the workflow you are upgrading runs correctly under Cylc 7 on ARCHER2.

-Please also refere to the [Cylc 8 migration guide](https://cylc.github.io/cylc-doc/stable/html/7-to-8/index.html) and the instructions for running [Cylc 8 on PUMA2](/cylc8/).
+Please also refer to the [Cylc 8 migration guide](https://cylc.github.io/cylc-doc/stable/html/7-to-8/index.html) and the instructions for running [Cylc 8 on PUMA2](/cylc8/).

 ## Compatibility mode